SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 With the SAP Cloud Platform Cloud Foundry environment, teams have the flexibility to pick technologies and databases that best fit their requirements.

 To build a 'Comments and ratings' service that collects feedback from the furniture shop's broad customer base, we need to use a technology which is simple and can work at lightning speeds.
-Hence the natural choice is to go with Node.js.
+Hence the natural choice is to go with NodeJS.

 For persistence, we require a simple, cost-effective, transactional database in which user's ratings and comments can easily be stored and retrieved.
 To satisfy this requirement, a relational database such as PostgreSQL is a good choice.

 The communication between this transactional store and the master data store on SAP HANA, will be via OData calls.

-In this exercise, we will create a Multi-Target Application [MTA], consisting of a Node.js module that provides REST API’s to add ratings and comments.
-During the deployment of the Node.js module, it will fetch the wishlist information from SAP HANA database that has been exposed as an OData service in [Exercise 4](../Exercise-04-Order-New-Items) and store it in a PostgreSQL database.
+In this exercise, we will create a Multi-Target Application [MTA], consisting of a NodeJS module that provides REST API’s to add ratings and comments.
+During the deployment of the NodeJS module, it will fetch the wishlist information from SAP HANA database that has been exposed as an OData service in [Exercise 4](../Exercise-04-Order-New-Items) and store it in a PostgreSQL database.

 Once the ratings backend is available, we will build the front-end i.e. user interface in Exercise 7, which will display the wishlist in the form of a list view and allow the user to rate and comment on any product in the list.